DOWNLOAD OUR FREE PRINTABLE PACKING LIST!

 Land Excursion Outfits

-Excursions range from casual strolls through scenic port towns to glacier hikes and wildlife boat tours.
+Excursions can range from casual strolls through scenic port towns to glacier hikes and wildlife boat tours.
 Layering is essential, and sturdy, weatherproof gear will keep you dry, warm, and comfortable.

-If you’re doing an activity like a floatplane ride or wildlife boat tour, bring a lightweight scarf, gloves, and a warm layer, even in summer—it can get surprisingly cold when you’re out on the water!
+If you’re doing an activity like a floatplane ride or wildlife boat tour, bring a lightweight scarf, gloves, and a warm layer, even in summer it can get surprisingly cold when you’re out on the water!

 Footwear for Alaska